ever-co/feature-requests/README.md

 # feature-requests

-Feature requests for Ever Platform
+This repository is used to track issues for new features for Ever Platform